Tuna tomato pumpkin jaffle

 Jaffles are the perfect comfort food but taste even better when you know about the health benefits.
 Whole grain bread is a huge tick for your body with many benefits.
 This includes fibre, vitamin and minerals like B vitamins, manganese, magnesium, phosphorus, copper, zinc, and iron.

-The Safcol Tuna Italian Style Tomato & Onion adds brain and heart-boosting omega 3 fat.
-This fat is an anti-inflammatory fat which plays a role in keeping the retinas in your eyes working well, your blood pressure at a healthy level, and can boost your mood.
+The Safcol Yellowfin Tuna Chunks Tomato & Onion adds brain and heart-boosting omega 3 fat.
+This fat is an anti-inflammatory fat that plays a role in keeping the retinas in your eyes working well, your blood pressure at a healthy level, and can boost your mood.
 Tuna also gives your body vitamin D for additional immune support and strong bones as it allows calcium to be absorbed properly.
 The tomato and its antioxidant lycopene will also help your heart function optimally and helps reduce your risk of some cancers.
 Mushrooms add flavour but also B vitamins needed for your body to make energy from the food you eat.

 The butternut pumpkin adds gut-loving fibre, vitamins C and A for immune support.
 Vitamin A is also important for healthy eyesight.
 Vitamin C plays another role in creating collagen which is needed for healthy ligaments, tendons, and skin.
 Selecting extra virgin olive oil adds an additional heart-healthy fat called monounsaturated fat.
 This promotes the creation of more healthy cholesterol levels.
 With more ‘good’ HDL cholesterol and less ‘bad’ LDL cholesterol and triglycerides.
 Extra virgin olive oil also adds over 36 different antioxidants!

 The tasty cheese adds a good dose of calcium which allows your muscles to contract normally on top of keeping your bones and teeth strong.
 Cheese adds additional protein needed to make and repair all the cells in your body as well as B12 and choline for a healthy central nervous system.
-Iodine for a healthy thyroid and metabolism, vitamin D, vitamin A and selenium which acts as antioxidant protecting your cells from free radical damage.
+Iodine for a healthy thyroid and metabolism, vitamin D, vitamin A and selenium which acts as antioxidants protecting your cells from free radical damage.
 This is clearly no regular jaffle.

 If you like tuna, be sure to check out our tuna recipes page for more inspiration!